youyanggu/covid19_projections/historical-performance.md

 # Historical Performance

+*Last Updated: November 2, 2020 (See our [GitHub repo](https://github.com/youyanggu/covid19-forecast-hub-evaluation) for the most update-to-date evaluations)*

 On this page, we present a weekly evaluation of our model's historical performance along with other models in the [COVID-19 Forecast Hub](https://github.com/reichlab/covid19-forecast-hub).
 The forecasts from these models are sent to the CDC weekly and presented on the [CDC COVID-19 Forecasting page](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html).

 We have open-sourced the code and output used to generate these evaluations [here](https://github.com/youyanggu/covid19-forecast-hub-evaluation/#methods).
 We believe in a fully transparent evaluation methodology, and publicly releasing all of our code and data is the best way to do so.